Geothermal gradient

 Temperature profile of inner Earth, schematic view (estimated).
 The red dashed line shows the minimum temperature for the respective mantle rock to melt.
 The geothermal gradient remains below the melting temperature of the rock, except in the asthenosphere.
 Sharp rises occur in the uppermost mantle and at the core–mantle boundary.

 Geothermal gradient is the rate of change in temperature with respect to increasing depth in Earth's interior.
 As a general rule, the crust temperature rises with depth due to the heat flow from the much hotter mantle; away from tectonic plate boundaries, temperature rises with depth at a rate of about 25–30 °C/km (72–87 °F/mi) near the surface in the continental crust.
 However, in some cases the temperature may drop with increasing depth, especially near the surface, a phenomenon known as inverse or negative geothermal gradient.
 The effects of weather and climate are shallow, only reaching a depth of roughly 10–20 m.

 Strictly speaking, geo-thermal necessarily refers to Earth, but the concept may be applied to other planets.
 In SI units, the geothermal gradient is expressed in degree celsius per kilometre (°C/km), kelvin per kilometre (K/km), or millikelvin per metre (mK/m); these are all equivalent.

 Earth's internal heat comes from a combination of residual heat from planetary accretion, heat produced through radioactive decay, latent heat from core crystallization, and possibly heat from other sources.
 The major heat-producing nuclides in Earth are potassium-40, uranium-238, uranium-235, and thorium-232.
 The inner core is thought to have temperatures in the range of 4000 to 7000 K, and the pressure at the centre of the planet is thought to be about 360 GPa (3.6 million atm).
 (The exact value depends on the density profile in Earth.)
 Because much of the heat is provided for by radioactive decay, scientists believe that early in Earth's history, before nuclides with short half-lives had been depleted, Earth's heat production would have been much higher.
 Heat production was twice that of present-day at approximately 3 billion years ago, resulting in larger temperature gradients within Earth, larger rates of mantle convection and plate tectonics, allowing the production of igneous rocks such as komatiites that are no longer formed.

 The top of the geothermal gradient is influenced by atmospheric temperature.
-The uppermost layers of the solid planet are at the temperature produced by the local weather, decaying to approximately the mean annual ground temperature (MAGT) at a shallow depth of about 10-20 metres depending on the type of ground, rock etc.;

-it is this depth which is used for many ground-source heat pumps.
+The uppermost layers of the solid planet are at the temperature produced by the local weather, decaying to approximately the mean annual ground temperature (MAGT) at a shallow depth of about 10-20 m depending on the type of ground, rock etc.; it is this depth which is used for many ground-source heat pumps.
 The top hundreds of meters reflect past climate change; descending further, warmth increases steadily as interior heat sources begin to dominate.